nginxinc/nginx-gateway-fabric/design/control-data-plane-separation/design.md

 control plane.
 When a new agent Pod spins up, the agent will register itself with the control plane.
 The control plane will have to keep track of all the agents.

-We will need to figure out how many agent instances can be supported by NKG’s control plane.
+We will need to figure out how many agent instances can be supported by NGF’s control plane.
 As an example data point, NGINX Controller can monitor and manage up to 100 N+ instances or up to 30 N+ instances with App Protect enabled.
 Since our use case for the agent is much simpler than NGINX Controller, we may be able to support more instances of the agent.